MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/prepare-scene-02.md

     box.position.y = 1;
     ```

-1. Check the output in the browser.
-The browser window shows a blank page with javascript error in development console
-'Uncaught Error: No camera defined'.
+1. Open the hosting web page in the Microsoft Edge browser and check the output.
+The browser window shows a blank page.
+Open DevTools by using the keyboard and select F12 or Control+Shift+I (Windows, Linux) or Command+Option+I (macOS).
+After opening the *Console* tab, you can start looking for errors.
+There will be an error displayed: 'Uncaught Error: No camera defined'.
 Now we have to add a camera to the scene.

 ## Add a camera